Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Hijack Google Video DNS Queries

-To make any of this work, I need a technique to route the wildcard *.googlevideos.com domain through the VPN.
+To make any of this work, I need a technique to route the wildcard *.googlevideo.com domain through the VPN.

-On the other hand, if I “hold up” the DNS query for the *.googlevideo.com domains, add the IPs to some alias list, then allow the DNS response to finish the round trip, we may be in business!
+On the other hand, if I “hold up” the DNS query for those *.googlevideo.com domains, add the IPs to some alias list, then allow the DNS response to finish the round-trip, we may be in business!

 pfSense DNS resolver has user Python support